The 20 Best Books About Thailand to Read Before You Go

 Reddit Favorites and Hidden Gems

-Sometimes, the best book tips come from people who’ve been there, done that, and spilled curry on the page.
-The following books were mentioned again and again on Reddit threads and travel forums.
+Sometimes the best book tips come from people who’ve been there, done that, and spilled curry on the page.
+The following books were mentioned again and again on Reddit threads and travel forums, not by publishers or PR teams, but by actual travelers comparing notes.

 18. Private Dancer by Stephen Leather

-This one’s… complicated.
+This one’s complicated.
 A British expat falls for a Thai bar girl, and it all goes downhill from there.
-It’s gritty, controversial, and not exactly politically correct.
-But many say it’s painfully honest.
-If you want a deeper (and darker) look at relationships in expat Thailand, give it a go.
-Just don’t take it as the whole story.
+Gritty, controversial, and not exactly politically correct.
+But many readers say it’s painfully honest about a world that exists and that plenty of visitors encounter.
+If you want a deeper, and darker, look at relationships in expat Thailand, give it a go.
+Just don’t take it as the whole story, because it isn’t.

 Private Dancer